 They have 19 ingredients

-Well, technically there are only 14 ingredients because some are listed twice because they’re used in two different stages of production.
+Well, technically there are only 14 individual ingredients; some are listed twice because they’re used in two different stages of production.
 Some of the ingredients include potatoes, canola oil, soybean oil, natural beef flavor, hydrolyzed milk and citric acid.